Where to begin with Andrzej Wajda

 It’s absolutely the obvious choice, but there’s ample reason for that: it really is difficult to look past Ashes and Diamonds (1958).
 Considered by many to be the greatest Polish film ever made, and by most to be Wajda’s finest work, it was his first film after the thaw.
 Despite being the culmination of his thematically connected ‘war trilogy’, it was free of the proscriptive shackles of social realism that been imposed on the previous entries by Soviet control.
 Instead, Wajda was able to fully flex his storytelling muscles, crafting a poetic and deeply symbolic work that explored the dualities of the postwar national psyche and energised the industry.

-The coalescence of historical setting, political resistance, and visual and allegorical lyricism are key tenets of Wajda’s work and, while an early entry, Ashes and Diamonds is one of the most potent and widely available examples of their deployment.
+The coalescence of historical setting, political resistance, and visual and allegorical lyricism are key tenets of Wajda’s work and, while an early entry, Ashes and Diamonds is one of the most potent and widely available examples of these motifs at work.

 What to watch next